Explore

 Mayor Order

-Message and order for a supplemental appropriation order for the Boston Public Schools for FY25 in the amount of Seven Hundred Forty-Seven Thousand Eight Hundred Forty-Two Dollars ($747,842) to cover the FY25 cost items continued within the collective bargaining agreement between the City of Boston and AFSCME, Local 1526.
+Message and order for a supplemental appropriation order for the Boston Public Library Department for FY25 in the amount of Seven Hundred Forty-Seven Thousand Eight Hundred Forty-Two Dollars ($747,842) to cover the FY25 cost items continued within the collective bargaining agreement between the City of Boston and AFSCME, Local 1526.
 The terms of the contracts are October 1, 2023 through September 30, 2026 and October 1, 2026 through September 30, 2027.
 The major provisions of the contracts include base wage increases of 2% to be given in October of each fiscal year of the contract term and flat amounts of $500, $250, $800, and $175 to be added to annual salaries in January of each fiscal year.
 The agreement also includes the addition of prepaid legal benefits as well as changes to Sunday overtime for certain positions.
+Filed in the Office of the City Clerk on June 23, 2025.

 Attachments